Effective equidistribution and property tau

 \section{Algebraic properties at a good place}

-As in~\S\ref{construction-MASH} and~\S\ref{proofnotn} we let~$Y=Y_\data$ be the MASH set for the data~$\data=(\H,\iota,g_\data)$ and let~$\G$ be the ambient algebraic group; in particular we assume that $\iota(\H)$ is maximal in $\G.$ In this section we collect algebraic properties of the MASH set~$Y$ and its associated groups at a good place~$w$.
+As in~\S\ref{construction-MASH} and~\S\ref{proofnotn} we let~$Y=Y_\data$ be the MASH set for the data~$\data=(\H,\iota,g_{\data})$ and let~$\G$ be the ambient algebraic group; in particular { we are assuming that $\H$ is simply connected and that} $\iota(\H)$ is maximal in $\G.$ In this section we collect algebraic properties of the MASH set~$Y$ and its associated groups at a good place~$w$.
 These properties may be summarized as saying that the acting group is not distorted at $w$ and will be needed in the dynamical argument of the next section.